 Andrew M. Webb

-I am a research associate in the computer science department of the University of Manchester, currently working on the PAMELA project, working on the efficient integration of semantic segmentation into state-of-the-art SLAM (simultaneous localisation and mapping) systems.
-I've also been collaborating on the LAMBDA project under Gavin Brown, studying methods of training deep neural network ensembles for regression and classification that reward model diversity, with a sub-goal of creating efficient deep neural networks.
+I am a research associate in the computer science department of the University of Manchester, currently working on the LAMBDA project under Gavin Brown, studying methods of training deep neural network ensembles for regression and classification that reward model diversity, with a sub-goal of creating efficient deep neural networks.
+I've also worked recently on the PAMELA project, working on the efficient integration of semantic segmentation into state-of-the-art SLAM (simultaneous localisation and mapping) systems.

 My PhD research was on selection for evolvability in evolutionary algorithms, where evolvability is defined as the capacity for adaptive evolution.
 I've also done some work in artificial life, studying self-reproducing automata.